jagonmoy/Git-Bash-Cheatsheet/README.md

       git rm folderName
 - ### for deleting all the files/directories that are descendant to the folder git rm -r folderName
+- ### For showing all the branches git branch
+- ### For creating a branch
+      git branch branch_name
+  ### When we create a new branch it contains all the directories/files from it's current branch <br><br>
+- ### For Switching a Branch
+      git checkout branch_name

+- ### If we make any changes that can be updating,inserting or deleting a file in a branch and commit it , then it doesn't affect the other branches.
+If we visit other branches we will not see any changes there though we made some changes in our previous branch.

+- ### Suppose In our System There is two branches , One is Branch_1 and other one is Branch_2  .
+In Branch_1 we made a change in file1.txt and in Branch_2 we made a change in file2.txt .
+Now I am in Branch_1 and I also like to include the changes in file2.txt which was made in Branch _2 .
+How to do it ???
+We can use git merge to do it . git merge branch_2 -m "Some message"
+  ### or
+      git merge branch_2
+  ### Now Branch_1 will also include the changes made in Branch_2 .
+Same process applies for Branch_2 also if we want to include the changes made in Branch_1.
+      git merge branch_1 -m "Some message"
+  ### or
+      git merge branch_1

+- ### Now Suppose In our system from both of our branches Branch_1 and Branch_2 we made a change in a single file file1.txt .
+Now is it possible to merge ???
+  ### No , If we try to merge then It will show us a error message and will suggest us to resolve the merge conflict .
+After resolving the Conflict it will be possible to merge . <br> <br>

+- ### After doing Commit How to Push all the changes we made in local repository to remote reopository . git push origin branch_name